Postmaster says ballots No. 1 priority, but details no plan

 David C. Williams, the former vice chairman of the U.S. Postal Service Board of Governors, on Thursday told lawmakers that he resigned from the board, in part, over DeJoy’s selection, and because he believed the White House was taking extraordinary steps to turn the independent agency into a “political tool.”

-Associated Press writers Christina Cassidy in Atlanta and Bruce Schreiner in Frankfort, Ky., contributed to this report.
+Associated Press writers Christina Cassidy in Atlanta and Bruce Schreiner in Frankfort, Kentucky, contributed to this report.

 The Associated Press produced this coverage with support from the Carnegie Corporation of New York.